TheRealAnonymous008/quartz/content/details/mathematics/algebra/linear algebra/Linear Algebra -- Notation Guide.md

 * $|A|,\det (A)$ - the determinant of $A$.
 * $\lambda$ - generic eigenvalue of $A$ or  $T$.
 * $\text{spec}(A)$ - the spectrum of $A$.
 That is, the set of its eigenvalues.
+* $\Lambda$ - generic diagonal matrix consisting of eigenvalues in an eigendecomposition.
 * $f(t)$ - generic characteristic polynomial
 * $E_\lambda$ - eigenspace corresponding to $\lambda$
 * $\mu_T(\lambda)$ - algebraic multiplicity of $\lambda$ under the linear transformation $T$.